 - ICBA supports the work of the Financial Accounting Foundation’s Private Company Council to seek recognition, measurement, and disclosure alternatives for smaller private companies including non-public community banks.

-- When accounting standards are developed, provisions should be made for smaller financial institutions and businesses so that the cost of implementing the standards does not outweigh their benefit to financial statement users.
+- When accounting standards are developed, provisions should be made for smaller financial institutions and businesses regardless of their financial statement reporting requirements so that the cost of implementing the standards does not outweigh their benefit to financial statement users.

 Recognition and Measurement

 ICBA opposes restrictions on the ability of community banks to classify mortgage loans and investment securities at amortized cost under any newly proposed recognition and measurement projects.
 The alternative to amortized cost, fair value, is based on the exit price of a loan or security, which current fair value guidance defines as the price at which a willing buyer and seller would transact for that asset in a non-distressed market.
 Carrying financial instruments such as loans and securities at fair value creates a tremendous burden for community banks while providing little or no incremental benefit to investors or other financial statement users.
 Community banks would need to implement robust pricing engines and complex valuation methodologies for their mortgage loan portfolios in order to satisfy the valuation standards required in current fair value guidance.